cherylfong/netscapia/part2/preliminary/README.md

 # Part 2 Notes

-In addition to notes/comments found in this directory's [App.js](part2/preliminary/src/App.js).
+In addition to notes/comments found in this directory's [App.js](part2/preliminary/src/App.js) and [index.js](part2/preliminary/src/index.js).

 1. If JavaScript code is generating HTML, then it must be wrapped in curl braces within a JSX template.